Seeking an Interesting Bottle of Wine in Paso Robles

 South East Quadrant

 Wild Horse – In horse country, of course!
 Go here if you like Pinot Noir.
+Rumor has it is now owned by Gallow Wines.

 Le Vigne Winery – Near the airport, they have Tannat, a good Sangiovese and Sangiovese Port.
 They also have lots of interestingly shaped pasta….lots to buy.
 Friends of ours received a shipment with overheated bottles from Le Vigne.
 The winery replaced the wine, and the replacements were overheated also.
 We recommend you buy your wine there and take it home.
 We hope they’ve solved this storage problem.